cn0047/stash/ed/tdd.md

 ## Integration

 Test multiple units.
+Does our code work against code we can't change (db, external service etc)?

 ## Unit

+Do our objects do the right thing, are they convenient to work with?

 The aim of a unit test is to show that a single part of the application does what the programmer intends it to.
 Unit tests MUST be fast.